-system-voltage: A trap will be sent either when the voltage of ASIC system power/ASIC core power/Power A/Power B is at/over the High threshold or at/under the Low threshold.
+system-voltage: A trap will be sent when the voltage of ASIC system power, ASIC core power, or internal power is at/over the High threshold or at/under the Low threshold.

 warm-start: A trap will be sent when the Managed Switch restarts.